Yes, but what time is it?

 |Winter solstice||16 January||21 December|

-The description I’ve written of why the Earth’s day is 24 hours long still works for Pluto, but you have to re-read it carefully, thinking backwards.
-For us, the Sun goes west to east along the ecliptic so that the faster it goes, the longer the time from noon to noon, while for Pluto, the Sun goes from east to west along the ecliptic, so that the faster it moves, the shorter the time from noon to noon.
+The description I’ve written of why the Earth’s day is 24 hours long still works for Pluto, but you have to re-read it carefully, and think backwards while you do it.
+For us, the Sun goes west to east along the ecliptic so that the faster it goes, the longer the time from noon to noon: faster Sun means longer days.
+On Pluto, the Sun goes from east to west along the ecliptic, so that the faster it moves, the shorter the time from noon to noon: faster Sun means shorter days.
 Logical, but another piece of Plutonian strangeness.

 As for how accurate a sundial is, here are the numbers.
 Remember that the dates are Pluto “dates” and the hours are Pluto “hours”.